-The Group has a formal policy, established by the Board and implemented by the Company Secretary, prohibiting dealing in securities by directors, officers and other selected employees for a designated period preceding the announcement of its financial results or in any other period considered sensitive.
-The Chairman, through the Company Secretary, approves all dealings by directors during "open" periods.
+The Group has a formal policy, established by the Board and implemented by the Company Secretary, prohibiting dealing in securities by directors, prescribed officers and other selected employees for a designated period preceding the announcement of its financial results or in any other period considered sensitive.
+The Chairperson, through the Company Secretary, approves all dealings by directors.